adityadahal/Angular-Interview/README.md

 <p></p>

 ### Observable
-Observable is representation of data stream or values that can be emitted over time. event can be data or notifications.
+Observable is an object that represents stream of data that can be observed over time.
 <p>useful for handling asynchronous operations</p>
 <p>Can be helpful to work with data that arrive over time such as response from the server</p>
 <p>Observer subscribe to observable to receive notifications</p>